evildmp/C-is-for-Camera/docs/explanation.rst

 Representing a physical device in software
 -------------------------------------------

-Why does the ``Camera`` default to a shutter speed of 1/128s, which is not a speed you'll see indicated on any camera?
+Why does the ``Shutter`` default to a shutter speed of 1/128s, which is not a speed you'll see indicated on any camera?

 A film camera from the 1970s doesn't have the same precision or accuracy as floating-point operations in software.
 In addition, cameras in any case use many nominal numbers in their controls, that only represent an approximation to some